GlasslabGames/WhiteHorse/Unity/Assets/NGUI/ReadMe - 3.7.1.txt

 -----------------
  Version History
 -----------------

+3.8.2
+- NEW: Localization will now automatically pull mobile version of keys if the current control scheme is touch.
+- NEW: UICamera.touchCount was split into GetInputSources() and UICamera.activeTouches.Count.
+- FIX: Better handling of touches in UICamera.
+- FIX: Tooltip will now show at the last mouse/touch position rather than last mouse position.
+- FIX: Fixed UI colors with linear-space lighting.
+- FIX: Fixed UI blurriness in the editor when targeting Android on Windows.
+- FIX: Fixed UI blurriness when the window's dimensions are not dividable by two.

+3.8.1
+- NEW: Added Animator to UIToggle in addition to Animation.
+- NEW: Added a "long press" tooltip option to UICamera (to show tooltips on touch-based devices).
+- NEW: UIKeyBinding now has explicit "none" and "any" modifier key options.
+- NEW: UIScrollView's movement dampening strength is now exposed as a property for scripting.
+- NEW: Added Transparent Masked shaders for when you want to have clipped masked textures.
+- FIX: Label's MakePixelPerfect will no longer snap to dimensions that don't divide by two.
+- FIX: UIButton's isEnabled property will now affect all button scripts on the object, not just the first one.
+- FIX: Sprite's padding should now be affected by pixel size adjustments.
+- FIX: UIPlayAnimation should now work properly with the controller input again.
+- FIX: Unity 4.3 compilation fix.

+3.8.0
+- NEW: Added a way to add TouchScript support to NGUI: http://www.tasharen.com/forum/index.php?topic=12411.0
+- NEW: Setting a Unity sprite on a UI2DSprite will now automatically set its border values.
+- FIX: Drag & drop script should now again work with press-based activation and cloneOnDrag option.
+- FIX: Popup lists should now work better with multi-touch events.
+- FIX: Variety of fixes for obscure issues that most would have never encountered.

+3.7.9
+- NEW: Localization system can now automatically merge localization data coming from multiple sources as well as partial localizations.
+- NEW: Command-click = right click is now an option on the UICamera instead of always being on.
+- FIX: UIInput's Return key handling was moved to the Update() function to fix an issue with typing quickly and pressing Return causing the last character to be cut off.
+- FIX: Forced keyboard and mouse to be turned off for Android devices in UICamera's Awake() function.
+- FIX: UICamera will no longer process keyboard events if both keyboard and controller input is turned off.
+- FIX: UICamera should now properly handle release and press events being sent in the same frame.
+- FIX: Relative anchor slider will no longer get disabled if the user types values outside 0 to 1.

+3.7.8
+- NEW: Added a validator delegate to the toggle class for when you want to add custom code to prevent state changes before they happen.
+- FIX: Some more compile fixes for newer Unity 5 versions.
+- FIX: Sliced sprite corners will no longer be drawn if sides were chosen to be hidden.
+- FIX: UIPanel no longer makes all of the game objects underneath it be on the same layer.
+Just widgets.
+- FIX: Minor fix for the scroll view recentering.
+- FIX: Flash compilation #ifdef.
+- FIX: FreeType fix for Unity 5 (64 bit).

+3.7.7
+- Fix for the drop-down list appearing in the wrong place in some situations.
+- You can now choose to merge loaded localization data with existing one.
+Useful for patching games.
+- Added a user-contributed outline8 type label effect.
+- Cleaned up new warnings shown in Unity 5.
+- Fixes for dynamic font rendering in Unity 5 (underline/strikethrough).

+3.7.6
+- FIX: Unity 5.0 compilation and functionality compatibility fixes.
+- FIX: Work-around for a Unity bug in 4.5.5p3 and p4 (OnValidate not affected by script execution order).
+- FIX: Potential work-around for touch events sending mouse events.
+- FIX: NGUI texture import will now use automatic true color instead of ARGB32.
+- FIX: UIEventTrigger's OnDrag was mistakenly calling the onDragOut callback.

+3.7.5
+- NEW: UISavedOption now works with progress bars as well.
+- NEW: MathiasSoeholm's implementation for Labels with float spacing.
+- FIX: UIPopupList opened manually will now close automatically without requiring selection to be set.
+- FIX: UICamera will now use proper 'events go to colliders' flag from the first UICamera.
+- FIX: Unity 5 compilation tweaks.
+- FIX: Flash compilation fixes.

+3.7.4
+- FIX: UIInput no longer uses OnGUI unless you actually select the input field first (eliminates GC alloc).
+- FIX: UIEventTrigger's OnDragStart/OnDragEnd shouldn't have had parameters.
+- FIX: UIDragObject should now work properly with a constrained type UIRoot.
+- FIX: Key/controller interaction wasn't quite correct with sliders/scroll bars.
+- FIX: UIDragObject will now snap to pixels after the movement completes.

+3.7.3
+- NEW: New clipping option on panels: Texture Mask.
+Any texture with alpha will work (think round minimap etc).
+- NEW: UICamera now has an option for whether events go to colliders or rigidbodies.
+- NEW: Added Cell Alignment field to the UITable letting you change the content's alignment.
+- NEW: UIGrid now has a "cell snap" arrangement type for when you simply want to have widgets snap as you drag them.
+- NEW: 2D Sprites now have a "pixel size" property.
+- FIX: Pre-defined texture preview for the Prefab Tool wasn't quite working right.
+- FIX: UIPanel now always force-disables the "offset" option if it's on the UIRoot.
+- FIX: Handles will now automatically hide when multi-editing widgets, allowing you to use the transform move.

+3.7.2
+- NEW: You can now explicitly choose the panel used as a drag region for UIDragObject.
+- NEW: You can now specify a custom thumbnail texture for each item in the prefab toolbar.
+- NEW: TweenAlpha and TweenColor now work on Unity's SpriteRenderers.
+- NEW: Added UICamera.currentTouch.deltaTime (time since touch started).
+- FIX: UIGrid.Reposition should now work even without the component being started first.
+- FIX: Widgets with alpha 0 won't be selectable in the scene view anymore.
+- FIX: UIDragDropItem wasn't setting 'dragged' state properly if the item was cloned.
+- FIX: Alpha text encoding [Aa] style should no longer try to interpret non-hex characters.
+- FIX: Tweaks to how UICenterOnChild works and fixes to its paging functionality.
+- FIX: Minor fix to tween/play tween in regards to playing in reverse.
+- FIX: Bitmap labels now support thin spaces (U2009).
+- FIX: PropertyBinding now respects "editMode" flag properly.
+- FIX: Setting UILabel.material at run time on a dynamic font should now work as expected.
+- FIX: DX9 half pixel offset will now be ignored properly in /force OpenGL mode.
+- FIX: You should now be able to use the stylus on android devices.
+- DEL: UIInput.selectOnTab is now deprecated in favor of UIKeyNavigation (will auto-upgrade)

 3.7.1
 - NEW: Added generic delegates to UICamera you can subscribe to (onClick, onHover, etc) to replace the genericEventHandler.